ibriks/FamilyTree/README.md

 Application takes a file containing children and their parents names and outputs a family tree.

 ## Behaviour and look
-First entry of child and parent:
+First entry of child and parent.
 <pre>
 Adam Ivan
 </pre>